ANNetGPGPU/ANNetGPGPU/README.md

 	std::cout<< &cpu_two <<std::endl;
 	return 0;
 }

 ```

-HebbianConf is a small struct storing the learning rates of the network.
+HebbianConf is a small struct storing the learning rates and related constants of the network.
-A zero will disbale the related procdure, thus in the demo the weight decay and momentum term is disables.
+A zero will automatically disable the related procedure like the momentum term, or weight decay during training.

 ```
 template <class T>